nathanberry97/personalWebsite/web/posts/buildingYourOwnStaticBlog.md

 Go's standard library.
-Admittedly I am using [pandoc](https://pandoc.org/) and [sass](https://sass-lang.com/) to compile my scss and markdown posts, but I do that using *os/exec* so that is written in Go write?
+Admittedly I am using [pandoc](https://pandoc.org/) and [sass](https://sass-lang.com/) to compile my scss and markdown posts, but I do that using *os/exec* so that is written in Go, right?

 The main reason for this is that I prefer only having to keep Go updated and not worry about the dependencies of imported packages.